Step 1: Check to see if other devices are affected

 Step 3: Check for lights on the front of your modem

 The light patterns are different on each model and can change depending on how it's being used, but there should be some lights on the front of the modem.
-See below for examples.
+See below for examples, or learn more about resetting a fibre optic modem.

 If there are no lights: